pulumi/docs/content/docs/guides/saml/gsuite.md

 The final step in the process consists of associating your Pulumi organization with your SSO identity provider.

-1. Sign into the Pulumi Console where your SAML organization resides (e.g., [https://app.pulumi.com](https://app.pulumi.com)), then navigate to the **Settings** tab for that organization.
+1. Sign into the Pulumi Console where your SAML organization resides, then navigate to the **Settings** tab for that organization.

-1. Scroll to the SAML SSO Settings section, click into the **Identity Provider Metadata** field, and paste into that field the full contents of the XML IDP document you downloaded above.
+1. Scroll to the SAML SSO Settings section, click on the **Identity Provider Metadata** field, and paste the full contents of the XML IDP document you have previously downloaded.

     ![Provide the XML IDP descriptor](/images/docs/reference/service/saml-gsuite/console-sso-1.png)